krsantosh664/LeetCode/README.md

 # LeetCode
-Created this repository to solve LeetCode Programs
+In this repository, I have kept my Leetcode solutions to help everyone.
+Complete executed program kept here.